kadena-io/pact/docs/pact-properties.md

     (update 'accounts to   { "balance": (+ to-bal amount) })))
 ```

-When we run `verify` this time, the property checker is yet again able to find
+When we run `verify` this time, the property checker finds a bug again -- it's
-a combination of inputs that break our mass conservation property!
-It's able to
+able to falsify the property when `from` and `to` are set to the same account.
-falsify the property when `from` and `to` are set to the same account.
-When
+When this is the case, we see that the code actually creates money out of thin
-this is the case, we see that the code actually creates money out of thin air!
+air!

 To see how, let's focus on the two `update` calls, where `from` and `to` are
 set to the same value, and `from-bal` and `to-bal` are also set to what we'll